cronegamesplays/yukufy/README.md

   ]
 });

-// Initialize the DistifyClient with configuration for API and player const distify = new DistifyClient(client, {
+// Initialize the YukufyClient with configuration for API and player const yukufy = new YukufyClient(client, {
   configApi: {
     clientId: "YourSpotifyClientId",
     clientSecret: "YourSpotifyClientSecret"